MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 ### -GeoCoordinates

-The GeoCoordinates parameter specifies the building's location in latitude, longitude and (optionally) altitude coordinates.
+The GeoCoordinates parameter specifies the building's location in latitude, longitude, and (optionally) altitude coordinates.
 A valid value for this parameter uses one of the following formats:

 * Latitude and longitude: For example, "47.644125;-122.122411"
 * Latitude, longitude, and altitude: For example, "47.644125;-122.122411;161.432"